-6.6 Target Numbers - Target frames will be numbered on alternating background of contrasting color.
+6.6 Target Numbers - Target frames will be numbered on an alternating background of contrasting color.
 The number will be large enough to be identified under ordinary conditions with normal vision.
 The numbers should be at least nine inches high and must correspond with firing point numbers.
 7. COURSE OF FIRE 7.1 Course of Fire - Targets will be changed after each 12 shots.
 The number of shots on record bulls at each position are 50 yards, 3 shots for record.
-7.11- A total of 5 sighter shots may be used in the Prone Position ONLY.
+7.1.1- A total of 5 sighter shots may be used in the Prone Position ONLY.
 Those rounds are not included in the number of shots per round and those 5 rounds would be added to the total number of ammunitions allowed at the line.
-7.2 NHSRA 3-Position- 1st Round Distance Target No. of Shots per Match for score per Bull 50 Yards A23/5 12 in each position Prone, Standing and Kneeling 3 7.3 NHSRA 3-Position- Short Round The top 20 Shooters from the 1st round will compete in the Short Round the following day.
+Either of the top two Orion 6 bull targets may be used for sighter shots.
+7.2 NHSRA 3-Position- 1st Round Distance Target No. of Shots per Match for score per Bull 50 Yards Orion 6 bull 12 in each position Prone, Standing and Kneeling 3 7.3 NHSRA 3-Position- Short Round The top 20 Shooters from the 1st round will compete in the Short Round the following day.
 All shooters should compete at the same time (with the same conditions).
 Placing in the competition would be determined on the aggregate scores from the 1st Round and the Short Round.
 SEE 7.11 FOR TOTAL NUMER OF SHOTS.
-Distance Target No. of Shots per Match for Score per Bull 50 Yards A23/5 12 in each position Prone, Standing and Kneeling 3 8.
+Distance Target No. of Shots per Match for Score per Bull 50 Yards Orion 6 bull 12 in each position Prone, Standing and Kneeling 3 8.
 TIME LIMITS 8.1 Computing Time - Time is not checked on each shot.
 The time allowance is computed for a complete stage (including sighting shots when specified) on the basis of the specified number of shots for score multiplied by the allowances per shot.
 The Chief Range Safety Officer may terminate any relay before completion of the full time allowed, if all competitors in that relay have completed firing.
 Time allowed, but not used, does not carry over to another string or stage.
 8.2 Time Allowance: